jvde-github/AIS-catcher/README.md

 - ``start.bat`` added to Windows binaries to make it easier to set up parameters for less experienced command-line users..
 - ...

-### Version 0.37

-- Point the decoder to 156.8 Mhz to receive Channel 3/C and 4/D (vs A and B around 162 MHz) with the switch ```-o CD```.
-This follows ideas from a post on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490) and at request of a user.
-The conventional decoder is available with the switch ```-o AB``` which is also the default if nothing is specified.
-Plan is to add a ```-o ABCD``` mode for Airspy/HackRF and other devices that cater for sufficiently high sample rates.
-Notice that gpsdecode cannot handle channel designations C and D in NMEA.
-You can provide an optional argument to use channel A and B  in the NMEA line with the command ```-o CD AB```.
-- ...

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).

 If you are travelling and looking for a portable system that can be used on an Android phone, check out the link.
 The following screenshot was taken in July 2022 with AIS-catcher receiving signals for a few minutes on a Samsung Galaxy S6 on a beach near The Hague with a simple antenna.
 Ship positions are plotted with the BoatBeacon app.